Determine if the statement is true or false. Correct the statemen... | Channels for Pearson+

 Determine if the statement is true or false.
 Correct the statement if it is false:

-96 moles of ATP are generated from the catabolism of 3 moles of fructose by glycolysis in liver cells.
+4 moles of ATP are generated from the catabolism of 4 moles of fructose by glycolysis in muscle cells.

 Determine if the statement is true or false.
 Correct the statement if it is false:

-96 moles of ATP are generated from the catabolism of 3 moles of fructose by glycolysis in liver cells.
+4 moles of ATP are generated from the catabolism of 4 moles of fructose by glycolysis in muscle cells.